alaraayan/sei-project-4-frontend/README.md

 ### Backend

 After the planning stage was done our Trello board was populated with backend tasks.
-Same as project-3 we wanted to finish backend completely before moving on to the frontend.
+Same as project-3 we wanted to finish the backend completely before moving on to the frontend.
 Being new to Python and Django we decided to divide functionalities up evenly so we were all dealing with them A to Z instead of one person doing all the models and the other doing all the views.
 Chloe focused mainly on the user and Elsa and I handled the sprint related tasks.
 I took on the challenge to build the backend for sprint habits, daily to-do list and the editing/deleting functionalities.

 The model for a to-do item looked like this: